Jambongan Island

-Jambongan Island (Pulau Jambongan/Jembongan; Bajau-Suluk: Jambangan) is located on the northern coast of Beluran District, Sabah in Malaysia.
+Jambongan Island (Pulau Jambongan/Jembongan; Bajau-Suluk: Jambangan) is located on the northern coast of Paitan District, Sabah in Malaysia.
 With an area of 113 km2, it is considered the second largest island in Sabah, located in Paitan Bay of the Sandakan Division.
 Its main settlement, the Jambongan town, is located on the southeast part of the island.
 As of 2019, the island has an estimated population of 5,000.

 Etymology

 There are several theories on the origin of the island name.
 The first comes from the word Jambangan, which refers to an attractive flower, and various types of plants grow around the island.
 When the British acquired the island, they could not pronounce the word with the correct pronunciation; they were more used to calling the island Jambongan.
 Since this became the norm, the inhabitants of the island also followed the British way of pronunciation, although a few elderly still call the island by the former name.

 The second theory results from the daily usage by British security members stationed on the island in the past that would call the island Jambongan whenever they sent a report or made contact.
 There is a strong link that the naming occurred throughout the British administration era, when a British governor visited the island with the aim of persuading the local Bajau people from collaborating on the Mat Salleh rebellion against the British.
 At the time, they brought a bouquet of flowers for the village head, which subsequently resulted in the naming.
 With the island also rich in its lush greenery, the Jambongan name is also believed to be taken from the local word for "jambongan bunga" (a bouquet of flowers), which are directly connected to the event.